acislab/HuMaIN_Simulator/README.md

 The simulated tasks are tasks for which the results have already been computed.<br/>
 The general recommendation is to simulate all the tasks, except that one that you are trying to improve.

+## Acknowledgment
+HuMaIN is funded by a grant from the National Science Foundation's ACI Division of Advanced Cyberinfrastructure (Award Number: 1535086).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Installation